-#4 Israel was built by immigrants from all over the world, and despite all (or almost all) of them are jews they came from different cultures.
+#4 Israel was built by immigrants from all over the world, and despite all (or almost all) of them being Jews they came from different cultures.
 This made Israel a very diverse country and a real melting pot of cultures.

 Whoever you are, you won’t stand out from the crowd.
-In fact, most of the times it’s very difficult to distinguish Israelis from tourists.
-A few times people came to me and started taking in Hebrew thinking I was a local…
+In fact, most of the time, it’s very difficult to distinguish Israelis from tourists.
+A few times, people came to me and started taking in Hebrew, thinking I was a local…

-#5 The official language of Israel is Hebrew, but the Arabic is also spoken (by the Arabs mostly) and a recognized language.
+#5 The official language of Israel is Hebrew, but Arabic is also spoken (by the Arabs mostly) and is a recognized language.

-Many road signs and official documents are written in 3 languages (and alphabets), Hebrew, Arabic, and English. it’s great for us tourists because it’s completely impossible to understand Hebrew and Arabic because they use different alphabets.
+Many road signs and official documents are written in 3 languages (and alphabets), Hebrew, Arabic, and English.
+It’s great for us tourists because it’s completely impossible to understand Hebrew and Arabic.
+After all, they use different alphabets.

 Is it easy to interact while traveling in Israel?

 #6 As we said above, almost everyone speaks English, making it very easy to interact with almost everyone.
-However, this interaction is many times very weird.
-In general, Israelis are very impatient and sometimes plainly rude, or even borderline disrespectful.
+However, this interaction is, many times, very weird.
+Israelis are generally very impatient and sometimes plainly rude or even borderline disrespectful.

 This was a very surprising thing for us, we weren’t expecting it at all.
-We even google about it to make sure we were being crazy or unfair, and apparently, it’s an opinion shared by a lot of people.
+We even googled about it to make sure we weren’t being crazy or unfair, and apparently, it’s an opinion shared by a lot of people.

-Important note: There are obviously plenty of very nice Israelis, we have met a few that were really cool guys.
+Important note: There are obviously plenty of very lovely Israelis; we have met a few that were really cool guys.
 Unfortunately, the majority of people weren’t that pleasant to interact with.
-Thus, you should be aware of this peculiarity and be prepared to deal with some not so pleasant fellows.
+Thus, you should be aware of this peculiarity and be prepared to deal with some not-so-pleasant interactions.

-Why this is interesting, you may ask?
-You’ll see lots of military in Israel, in particular in Jerusalem.
-And you’ll notice that there are lots of military women!
-If you look closer you’ll also notice that they are very young and most of them are very pretty… Because of this, you’ll also see plenty of tourists asking them to take pictures, which they often do!
+If you look closer, you’ll also notice that they are very young, and most are very pretty… Because of this, you’ll also see plenty of tourists asking them to take pictures, which they often do!

-#8 The northern and coastal regions of Israel have a Mediterranean climate with hot and dry summers and cool rainy winters.
-Whereas the southern and eastern areas of Israel are characterized by an arid climate, year-round.
+#8 The northern and coastal regions of Israel have a Mediterranean climate with hot and dry summers and cool, rainy winters.
+Whereas Israel’s southern and eastern areas are characterized by an arid climate year-round.

-The rainy season goes from October to early May with rainfall peaking between December and February.
-You should note that rainfall varies considerably by regions from the North to the South.
-The highest rainfall is observed in the North and center parts of the country while in the southern part of Israel, rainfall is negligible.
+The rainy season goes from October to early May, with rainfall peaking between December and February.
+You should note that rainfall varies considerably by region from the North to the South.
+The highest rainfall is observed in the North and central parts of the country, while in the southern part of Israel, rainfall is negligible.